apache/apisix/FAQ.md

   timeout: 30                     # 30 seconds
 ```

 APISIX uses the `waitdir` interface to monitor directory changes.
-The default configuration of timeout is `30` seconds, so APISIX calling process maintains a long connection with etcd for `30` seconds.
+The default configuration of timeout is `30` seconds, so APISIX calling process maintains keepalive connection with etcd for `30` seconds.

 If the listening directory is not updated when the APISIX process calls this function, the function returns directly, the long connection is maintained, and the calling process can handle other events.
 If there is data update within `30` seconds, etcd returns the update result through this function, the calling process handle updated data.
 If no data returned within `30` seconds, when the timeout period reaches 30 seconds, etcd returns a timeout message through this function, and the calling process handles timeout message, then calls the waitdir function to monitor the specified directory again.
 APISIX realizes real-time configuration updates through the above process.